XE-1 AP

 This short article is in need of work.
 You can help Sega Retro by adding to it.

-The XE-1 AP is an analog Sega Mega Drive control pad developed and manufactured by Dempa.
+The XE-1 AP is an analog Sega Mega Drive control pad developed and manufactured by Dempa Micomsoft.
 Released exclusively in Japan in 1989, it is the first analog thumbstick game controller ever released, and is primarily designed to simulate the control arrangements of real-life fighter aircraft for use with flying games like After Burner II.
 While intended for use with Mega Drive, Mega-CD, and 32X games, the XE-1 AP is also compatible with several Japanese home computers through the use of additional controller adapters.

 Overview